patrickhegemann/parallel-graphplan/README.md

 ## About Parallel Graphplan

-Code for my Bachelor's Thesis (2018) about parallelizing the symbolic planning algorithm _Graphplan_ [1] using incremental SAT (boolean satisfiability problem) solving.
+Code for my Bachelor's Thesis (2018) about parallelizing the symbolic planning algorithm _Graphplan_ [1] using incremental SAT (boolean satisfiability problem) solving [2].

 Similar to Graphplan, the presented algorithm constructs and expands a planning graph, which a plan can then be extracted from.
 The extraction step is formalized as a boolean satisfiability problem and passed to a SAT solver.